fear-LTA-retirement

 But it’s hard to determine the actual risk is of exceeding the LTA in the future.
 It depends on how well your investments perform, how long you live, and when you decide to crystallise your pension funds, in whole or in part.
 And to complicate considerations further, you need to take into account that your pension plan is an inheritance tax shelter.

 When planning for retirement, tax is not the only consideration.
 Good financial outcomes include having available cash for spending, and for some leaving a legacy.
-EvolveMyRetirement® is a smart app that can help you achieve the best outcomes, taking not only tax into account, but also the uncertainties of investment growth, inflation and longevity, as well as your personal goals and preferences.
+EvolveMyRetirement® is a smart app that can help you explore modelled financial outcomes, taking into account tax, investment uncertainty, inflation, longevity, and your personal goals and preferences.

 LTA: Don’t Be So Scared Of Your Pension